Merrcurys/Merrcurys/README.md

 ### My opensource projects

 *   [Mention Bot](https://github.com/Merrcurys/Mention-bot) - A bot for mentioning users in telegram chats.
-*   [QRBonus](https://github.com/Merrcurys/QRBonus) - This is a modern Android app for storing and generating virtual loyalty cards with barcode and qr-code support.
+*   [Море карт](https://github.com/Merrcurys/SeaCard) - This is a modern Android app for storing and generating virtual loyalty cards with barcode and qr-code support.
 *   [Book tracker](https://github.com/Merrcurys/Visual-list-of-books-app) - This is a desktop application written in PyQt5, in which you can track the books you have read graphically, as well as add quotes.

 <h3 align="center">How to contact me</h3>